jonsag/pi-heating/README.md

 This build also require some current clamps.
 ![ ](Documents/images/ardPowerTempLog-current_clamp.JPG  "ardPowerTempLog current clamp")
 I use three of these.
 If you go with other ones you will have to adapt your resistor values accordingly.

-Also of course you will need some DS18B20 1-wire temperature sensors.
+Also, of course, you will need some DS18B20 1-wire temperature sensors.
 ![ ](Documents/images/ardPowerTempLog-dallas.JPG  "ard>PowerTempLog temp sensor")
 Other ones will also do, but then check what library and settings you use in the Arduino sketch.
 I have soldered cables directly to the pins, and connected it to a phono plug.